Ballantine’s 17

 read more

-Priced around $40-50 and worth the money for the taste profile.
+Priced around $50 and worth the money, just not my preferred flavor profile.

 If you like it, drink it! – Christopher